kentbrew/dogefaucets/README.md

 ## Help Maintain the List

 Found something new?
 Found something wrong?
-Submit a pull request with your dogecoin address and be rewarded from the donation pool!
+Submit an issue or a pull request with your dogecoin address and be rewarded from the donation pool!

-This is a fine way to try out GitHub, if you've never done it before.
+Issues and pull requests are fine ways to try out GitHub, if you've never done it before.
 Don't be scared:  you can do everything you need to do online right here, without install anything on your system.

+### Submit an Issue

+Issues are super-easy: sign in to GitHub and [fire one off](https://github.com/kentbrew/dogefaucets/issues/new).
+I'll have to fix it up myself, so it may take longer and your reward may be smaller.

+### Fork Your Own Copy

 There are four easy steps, once you [join GitHub](https://github.com/join):

 1. [Fork this repository](https://github.com/kentbrew/dogefaucets/fork) and get your own copy.
 2. From your copy, [edit list.md](../../edit/master/README.md) right here on GitHub
 3. Again from your own copy, [submit a pull request](../../pull/new/master)
-4. profit!
+4. Profit!

-Also works: [submit an issue](https://github.com/kentbrew/dogefaucets/issues/new).
-I'll have to fix it up myself, so your reward may be smaller.